pure-data/externals-howto/README.rst

 especially in C.

-To write externals yourself, a C compiler that supports the ANSI C standard, like the *Gnu C compiler* (gcc) on Linux systems or *Visual C++* on Windows platforms, will be necessary.
+To write externals yourself, a C compiler that supports the ANSI C standard, like the *GNU C compiler* (gcc) on Linux systems or *Visual C++* on Windows platforms, will be necessary.

 classes, instances, objects